theodox/theodox.github.io/pelican/content/publications/submit.md

 Even with all purely personal benefits, pinning on the lav mic and facing the crowd is also a real service to the community.
 Older professions have a pretty good sense of what it means to be a member of the club – if you’re a lawyer or an accountant, you have a pretty clear idea of how you can expect your work life career to go.
 In our young (not to say “infantile”) business those expectations are much more fluid and are still evolving .
 Stepping into the spotlight for a few minutes is helping to define those expectations for yourself and for your peers.
 What does it mean to be a “game artist?”
 You’re helping us all to figure it out.
 If that comes with a tote bag, so much the better.

+>> Two big things have changed since 2008.
+The first, and maybe the most important for first time speakers, is the addition of 25 minute talks.
+These smaller format talks are an excellent way to get your feet wet: the work load for a new presenter is lower and the review board is generally a little more willing to take a risk on a new speaker in the shorter time slot.
+If your topic won't fit into 25 minutes, the full hour is still an option, of course.
+The second big change is that the admissions process is much more formal.
+Nowadays you'll be assigned a mentor from the advisory board who will work with you to get your presentation in shape.
+This is a somewhat more labor intensive process than it used to be: the entire presentation needs to be 'substantially complete' in the late fall to be greenlit for the show (which usually takes place in late February or early March).
+This frontloads a lot of work -- but it has also resulted in a much higher level of polish and better talks.